-If you’ve ever woken up from 8 hours of sleep feeling slightly guilty, you aren’t alone.
-It seems as if everyone is running on a few hours of shut-eye, dutifully sacrificing slumber for their busy jobs, hectic family life, and favorite activities.
+If you’ve ever woken up from 8 hours of sleep feeling slightly guilty, you're not alone.
+It seems as if everyone is running on a few hours of shut-eye, dutifully sacrificing sleep for their busy jobs, hectic family life, and favourite activities.

-“I would love if society could view sleep loss in the same way it views smoking,” says Daniel Barone, MD, a sleep neurologist at Weill Cornell Medicine and the author of the book, Let’s Talk About Sleep: A Guide to Understanding and Improving Your Slumber.
+“I would love if society could view sleep loss in the same way it views smoking,” says Dr. Daniel Barone, a sleep neurologist.

 Here are just a few reasons why you shouldn’t skimp on shut-eye.

 Not getting enough sleep may increase your risk of catching an upper respiratory infection, according to a 2016 study published in JAMA Internal Medicine.
-The researchers found that people who logged less than 5 hours of sleep were more likely to report catching an infection and head or chest cold in the past 30 days compared to those who slept for 7 or 8 hours a night.
-One reason: Sleep deprivation is associated with the inability of our bodies’ T cells — a key part of our immune system — to fight off infections, according to a 2015 study in the journal Sleep.
+The researchers found that people who self-reported less than 5 hours of sleep were more likely to catch an infection or head or chest cold in the past 30 days compared to those who slept for 7 or 8 hours a night.
+One reason, sleep deprivation is associated with the inability of our bodies’ T cells—a key part of our immune system—to fight off infections, according to a 2015 study in the journal Sleep.

-And these short-term effects on our immune system can add up.
-In a 2017 study published in Sleep, researchers recruited 11 identical twins and found that the sibling who slept less over a two-week period — in this case, by about 1 hour each night — also showed signs of a hampered immune system, particularly in regards to their circulating white blood cells.
-The study, which was the first of its kind to examine twins and sleep deprivation in a natural setting (read: not in a laboratory), showed that chronic sleep deprivation resulted in a form of “burned out” immune response , says the study lead Nathaniel F. Watson, MD, sleep specialist and professor of neurology at the University of Washington and director of the UW Harborview Medical Center Sleep Clinic, co-director of the UW Medicine Sleep Center, and past president of the American Academy of Sleep Medicine.
+These short-term effects on our immune system can add up.
+In a 2017 study published in Sleep, researchers recruited 11 identical twins and found that the sibling who slept less over a two-week period—in this case, by about 1 hour each night—also showed signs of a hindered immune system, particularly in regards to their circulating white blood cells.
+The study, which was the first of its kind to examine twins and sleep deprivation in a natural setting (not in a laboratory), showed that chronic sleep deprivation resulted in a form of “burned out” immune response, says the study lead Nathaniel F. Watson, MD, sleep specialist and professor of neurology.

-People who said they slept for less than 7 hours a night were more likely to report being obese and physically inactive, according to the CDC.
-Part of the blame may lay with our appetite: “People eat more calories when they’re not getting enough sleep,” says Marie-Pierre St-Onge, PhD, an associate professor of nutritional medicine at Columbia University Department of Medicine and a co-author of a 2016 statement on sleep and heart health from the American Heart Association.
+People who sleep for less than 7 hours a night are more likely to have obesity, according to a 2018 study published in the British Medical Journal.
+Part of the blame may lay with our appetite: “People eat more calories when they’re not getting enough sleep,” says Marie-Pierre St-Onge, PhD, an associate professor of nutritional medicine.
 Hormones play a role, too.
 Men who are running on only a few hours of shut-eye tend to experience an increase in the hunger hormone ghrelin, she says, whereas women experience a reduction in a satiety-boosting hormone called glucagon-like peptide 1.
-“The end result is the same thing — overeating,” says St-Onge.
+“The end result is the same thing—overeating,” says St-Onge.

 A lack of sleep also harms our coordination and blunts our reaction times, says Barone.
-One often-cited study in the journal Sleep Medicine, which examined data over a 21-year period, found that there was an increase in fatal car crashes on the Monday after the spring shift to Daylight Savings Time due to the loss of one hour of sleep.
+One often-cited study in the journal Sleep Medicine, which examined data over a 21-year period, found that there was an increase in fatal car crashes on the Monday after daylight savings time due to the loss of one hour of sleep.

 As for the people who are “used” to getting by on a few hours of sleep?
 Barone says that’s a myth.
 “We never get used to sleep deprivation,” says Barone.
 “We may think we do, but we just don’t.”